kelvinagyareyeboah/ChatChain/README.md

-n, responsive user interface with real-time messaging, user authentication via Internet Identity, and persistent message storage in a Motoko canister.
+terface with real-time messaging, user authentication via Internet Identity, and persistent message storage in a Motoko canister.

 ---